Faisal of Saudi Arabia: Modernization

-Early in his rule, Faisal issued an edict that all Saudi princes had to school their children inside the country, rather than sending them abroad; this had the effect of making it popular for upper-class families to bring their sons back to study in the Kingdom.
-He also introduced the country's current system of administrative regions, and laid the foundations for a modern welfare system.
-In 1970 he established the Ministry of Justice and inaugurated the country's first "five-year plan" for economic development.
+Early in his reign, Faisal required Saudi princes to educate their children inside the country rather than abroad; this also encouraged upper-class families to bring their sons back to study in the kingdom.
+He also introduced the current system of administrative regions, established the Ministry of Justice in 1970, and launched the kingdom’s first five-year plan for economic development.

-One of Faisal's modernization attempts was the new laws on media, publishing, and archiving and bilateral cultural cooperation protocols with foreign and corporate archives that kept records about mid-twentieth century Arabia.
+During his reign, the Saudi government introduced new laws on media, publishing, and archiving, and concluded cultural cooperation agreements with foreign and corporate archives that held records on mid-twentieth-century Arabia.
 Television broadcasts officially began in 1965.
 In the same year, a nephew of Faisal attacked the newly established headquarters of Saudi television but was killed by security personnel.
 The attacker was the brother of Faisal's future assassin, and the incident is the most widely accepted motive for his assassination.
 Although there was some discontent with the social changes he carried out, the Arab world grew to respect Faisal as a result of his policies modernizing Saudi Arabia, his management of the holy cities of Mecca and Medina, his reputation as a staunch opponent of Zionism, and the country's fast-rising financial strength.